jxskiss/mcli/README.md

 Some modifiers cannot be used together, else it panics, e.g.

-* H & R - a required flag must be showed in help to tell user to set it
+* H & R - a required flag must appear in help to tell user to set it
-* D & R - a required flag must not be deprecated, it does not make sense and make user confusing
+* D & R - a required flag must not be deprecated, it does not make sense, but makes user confused

 ## Compatibility with package `flag`